jen20/jen20.github.io/_posts/2015-09-07-using-hcl-part-1.markdown

 This is fairly readable, and has json equivalent for if it needs to be machine generated.
-Unfortunately learning to use the library requires digging through the innards of Terraform (where the use is rather more advanced than most tools need due to things like plugins which can specify their own configuration, and variable interpolation), or one of the simpler tools which does not demonstrate much of the functionality.
+Unfortunately learning to use the library requires digging through the innards of Terraform, where the use is rather more advanced than most tools need due to things like plugins which can specify their own configuration, and variable interpolation.
+Alernatively one can look at one of the simpler tools such as Consul Template which does not demonstrate all of the functionality.

 So let's change that!